Strip off the Waterbased Finishing

 Here is the process of

-strip of the waterbased finishing layer
+stripping the water-based finishing layer

-Dampen rag (or sponge)
+Dampen rags (or sponges)

-with washing thinner and put them at the coating surface, let the thinner soak
+with washing thinner and put them at the coating surface; let the thinner soak

-the solvents with high solvability to the paint.
+penetrate, and break the finishing layer.
+The thinner used has to be made of solvents with high solvability for the paint.
 Acetone or MEK are the good

 the thinner mix to let it slowly dry.